Abhishek-kr-007/Python-Course/README.md

-STUDENTS MARKS LOOKUP

-Description
+TASK-1

+Student Marks Lookup Program

+Overview

-This Python script allows users to retrieve student's marks from a predefined Dictionary.The Users is prompted to enter a student's name, and if the name exists in the dictionary, their marks are displayed.
-If the name is not found, an appropriate message is shown.
+The Student Marks Lookup Program is a simple Python script that allows users to retrieve student marks by entering a student's name.
+If the student's name exists in the predefined dictionary, their marks are displayed; otherwise, the program notifies the user that the student is not found.

 Features

+Case-insensitive student name lookup

+Allows multiple queries until the user exits

+Provides a friendly prompt for user interaction

+Prerequisites

+Python 3.x installed on your system

+How to Run

+1. Download or clone this repository.

+2. Navigate to the directory containing the script.

+3. Run the script using the following command:

+python student_marks.py

-Accepts users input for a student's name
+4. Enter a student's name when prompted.

-Checks if the entered name exists in the Student_marks dictionary.

-Returs the marks of the student if found.
+5. Type exit to quit the program.

+Code Explanation

+The script stores student names and marks in a dictionary.

+The user is prompted to enter a student's name.

+The program converts the input to lowercase to allow case-insensitive searches.

+If a match is found, the student's marks are displayed.

-Displays an error message if the student is not in the dictionary.
+If no match is found, an error message is displayed.

-Handles minor input inconsistencies by stripping extra spaces and normalizing capitalization.
+The program runs in a loop, allowing multiple searches until the user types exit.

-Usage
+Example Usage

-1. Run the script in a Python environment.
+Enter the student's name (or type 'exit' to quit): Alice Alice's marks: 85

+Enter the student's name (or type 'exit' to quit): john Student 'john' not found.
+Please try again.

-2. Enter a student's name when prompted.
+Enter the student's name (or type 'exit' to quit): exit Exiting program.
+Goodbye!

-3. View the corresponding marks or an error message if the name isn't found.

-Requirements

-Python 3.x
+Future Improvements

+Add a feature to allow users to add new students dynamically.

+Enable fuzzy search for partial name matching.

+Store student marks in an external file or database for persistence.

 License

-This Project is open-source and available for modification and distribution.
+This project is open-source and free to use.